g-r-a-n-t/serial-vision/README.md

 # Serial Vision

-Serial Vision is a smart app capable of detecting serial numbers on a Apple devices using live camera feed.
+Serial Vision is a smart app capable of detecting serial numbers on Apple devices using live camera feed.
 It integrates with [Jamf Pro](https://www.jamf.com) so IT administrators can easily manage devices on the go.

 ## App Usage
 | Live video screen | Reading a serial | Information from the device |